 Once you have decided on the style you can then consider the colour and design.
 The options have hugely increased over the years.
-You can even choose to have different colour indoor and outdoor frames to be sympathetic to your home decor.
+Get in touch with ‘Renewal by Andersen’ who is a Door County Window specialist or someone similar in your area to see the variety available.
+You can even choose to have different colour interior and exterior frames to be sympathetic to your home decor.

 In the past homeowners had to choose between single and double glazing.
 Currently they are making a choice between double and triple glazed windows.
 Triple glazed windows are installed as standard in Scandinavian countries and now Brits are following this lead.
 Triple glazed windows keep your home warmer, reduce condensation, keep your family safe and reduce noise pollution (so could be a good idea in built up areas).
 They do however require very sturdy walls to take the weight of the window and come at a higher cost.

 While browsing through window catalogues (or new windows online) homeowners are often tempted by the dream of a new conservatory.
 As a family in need of more space I know we would love one.
 If you are considering a conservatory you could get a quote while ordering your new windows.